mekb-turtle/pokeget/README.md

 You can download the .deb package from the [releases tab](https://github.com/talwat/pokeget/releases) and then use dpkg/apt to install pokeget.
 If you do that, please uninstall pokeget using dpkg/apt.

+In true debian fashion this is the most stable option.

 ### Other distros

 #### Install commands *recommended*